- It's normal to have mild cramps during your period.

 - If your cramps don't get better with over-the-counter medicine, you should see your health care provider.

 Menstrual periods can be light and easy for some teens and young women, but for others, they can be heavy and/or accompanied by painful cramps.
 Cramps can be a big reason why girls are absent from school, why they miss sport practices, and why they may avoid social events with their friends.
-How do you know if you should be concerned?
-Read on to learn more about painful periods and what you should do if you have them.

 What is Dysmenorrhea?